 If you are a W-2 worker and think that going freelance will get you the qbi deduction, be very careful.
 The three year lookback rule applies to anyone who has done similar services for the same employer for three years which would mean that you would not qualify foor the qbi deduction for three years.

 Also work done outside the United States does not qualify as qualified business income and thus will not qualify for the 20% deduction.
 This makes sense for those people who live abroad and qualify for the foreign income exclusion and the foreign tax credit.
 However, it may adversely impact those who don’t.

 What must be understood is that when tax bills pass, there can be years of uncertainty about certain things.
 This section of the law leaves many specific questions that will have to be worked out.
 This tax bill was passed without lengthy congressional hearings so that we don’t even have congressional intent as to what this phrase means.

 These provisions expire after 2025.

-Filing as an individual person or as married filing joint people will change in many ways especially regarding itemizing on a Schedule A or taking a standard deduction and taking exemptions.
+Filing as an individual or as married filing joint people has changed in many ways especially regarding itemizing on a Schedule A or taking a standard deduction and taking exemptions.

 In this article, I’ve tried to cover the things that are most relevant for freelancers as freelancers.
 The other information is widely available and not covered here.